 The Foreign Language Department develops the skills needed for effective communication in the target language.
 This is accomplished by increasing the student’s ability to speak, listen to, read, and write the language with increasing accuracy, as well as to bring about a better knowledge of the people, geography, culture, and literature of the countries that speak the language.
 Since a very high percentage of the top American colleges and universities require three years of one language or two years of two foreign languages for admission, R-MA requires the same for its Advanced College Prep Diploma.
 At R-MA we offer a language seal to recognize advanced language students who complete four years in one language or a combination of five years in two languages.
 All students at each level take the National Spanish Exam for national recognition of their achievements.

-Second year Spanish helps the student expand his/her proficiency in the skills of listening, reading, writing, spelling, and speaking.
-Following a comprehensive review of Level I topics, the study of grammar is expanded to include the past, future, and conditional verb tenses, as well as relfexives and the passive voice, and an introduction to the subjunctive mood.
-The vocabulary builds on the Spanish I vocabulary, while advancing to some more complex and commonly used/needed themes, especially associated with the next level of verb tenses.
-Students continue to learn about the geography, customs, and culture of Hispanic countries.
-The objective of this class is to achieve proficiency in the present and past tenses and other grammar topics from Spanish I, to become familiar with more advanced verb tenses and patterns in order to approach functional communication in Hispanic countries, and to prepare for the next level, Honors Spanish III.
+Second-year Spanish helps the student expand his/her proficiency in the skills of listening, reading, writing, spelling and speaking.
+Following a comprehensive review of Level I topics, the study of grammar is expanded to include the past, future and conditional verb tenses as well as reflexives and the passive voice.
+The vocabulary builds on the Spanish One vocabulary while advancing to some more complex and commonly used/needed themes especially associated with the next level of verb tenses.
+Students continue to learn about the geography, customs and culture of Hispanic countries.
+The objective of this class is to achieve proficiency in the present and past tenses and other grammar topics from Spanish I, as well as become very familiar with more advanced verb tenses and patterns in order to approach functional communication in Hispanic countries and in preparation for the next level, Honors Spanish III.